It is a chemotherapy drug used to treat breast cancer.

 - Maintain good nutrition.

-- If you experience symptoms or side effects, be sure to discuss them with your healthcare team.
-They can prescribe medications or other suggestions that are effective in managing such problems.
+- Discuss them with your healthcare team if you experience symptoms or side effects.
+They can prescribe medications or other suggestions that effectively manage such problems.